"Who cares about decent? The game, Mrs Hudson, is on!"

 Not So Stoic: Whenever John is genuinely threatened or in danger.
-Strap a bunch of bombs to or point a gun at the good doctor's head, and Sherlock's cool mask will evaporate in two seconds flat.
+Stick him in a bonfire, strap a bunch of bombs to him or point a gun at the good doctor's head, and Sherlock's cool mask will evaporate in two seconds flat.

 Also two moments in "The Great Game": When the elderly blind woman begins to talk about the soft voice of the person who kidnapped her, Sherlock frantically warns her against it, knowing that the kidnapper will likely detonate the bomb he has strapped to her as punishment, which he does.
 Later on, when attempting to solve the riddle of how the painting was faked before the kidnapper blows up a child, he's clearly freaking out.
 Despite his supposed interest in puzzles over people, the prospect of these two lives being lost deeply disturbs him.

 When Mrs. Hudson is taken hostage, he rescues her, has Watson take her downstairs... and then proceeds to beat the crap out of her attacker and toss him out the window.
 Repeatedly.

 Is visibly shaken after his "encounter" with the titular creature of ''The Hounds of Baskerville", and even admits his fear to John.